 Simple.
 Sophisticated.
 Done.

-SG Says: Of course, if you’re staying home and celebrating Thanksgiving with just your immediate family, feel free to dress down.
-Wa-a-a-a-y down, like Kevin Love.
+SG Says: Of course, if you’re staying home and celebrating Thanksgiving with just your immediate family, feel free to dress down in coordinating sweats like Giannis.

-A sweater and sweatpants combo is just the thing for T’Giving 2020.
+A sweatshirt and sweatpants combo is just the thing for T’Giving 2022.

 Accessories (like a championship ring) encouraged but not required.